-The COVID-19 Compliance Team (Task Force) for each school should be led by the principal, with a diverse group of key staff members as team members, including the school nurse and plant manager.
+The COVID-19 Compliance Team (Task Force) for each school should be led by the principal, with a diverse group of key staff members as team members, including the school nurse, plant manager and representatives from the various labor unions, which must include United Teachers Los Angeles (UTLA) and Service Employees International Union (SEIU).
 The other members of the team will vary by site, based on each school's unique needs, but may include; assistant principal, program coordinator, after-school program supervisor, and others.

-The principal will be the designated liaison with DPH in the event of an outbreak on campus.
+The principal will be the designated liaison with LACDPH in the event of an outbreak on campus.
 The Principal may also designate staff to act as the COVID-19 Compliance Officer as appropriate.
 This must be someone who is on campus every day.
 The COVID-19 Compliance Task Force will be responsible for engaging with students, parents, faculty, and staff to answer questions or concerns about health and safety requirements regarding COVID-19 and communicating up-to-date policies and procedures to all families.
 They will work with Community of Schools (CoS) and Local District administrators to meet expectations for frequency of communication and updates to the district website (https://achieve.lausd.net/).